enniomara/EITF05-WebShop/README.md

 XSS is done by dumping the cookies (including php session id) when a user is logged in.
 This is done by exploiting that the item name is not escaped.
 An item name with the value `<script>alert(document.cookie)</script> Båt` will show the cookies as an alert box.

+## SQL Injection
+SQL Injection can be done by example adding `'` to the username when signing upp or other SQL query.

 # EITF05-WebShop

 Course page: https://www.eit.lth.se/index.php?ciuid=1151&coursepage=7434